dotnet/sourcelink/README.md

 ### Multiple providers, repositories with submodules

 If your repository contains submodules hosted by other git providers reference packages of all these providers.
-For example, projects in a repository hosted by VSTS that links a GitHub repository via a submodule should reference both [Microsoft.SourceLink.Vsts.Git](https://www.nuget.org/packages/Microsoft.SourceLink.Vsts.Git) and [Microsoft.SourceLink.GitHub](https://www.nuget.org/packages/Microsoft.SourceLink.GitHub) packages.
+For example, projects in a repository hosted by Azure DevOps that links a GitHub repository via a submodule should reference both [Microsoft.SourceLink.Vsts.Git](https://www.nuget.org/packages/Microsoft.SourceLink.Vsts.Git) and [Microsoft.SourceLink.GitHub](https://www.nuget.org/packages/Microsoft.SourceLink.GitHub) packages.
 [Additional configuration](https://github.com/dotnet/sourcelink/blob/master/docs/README.md#configuring-projects-with-multiple-sourcelink-providers) might be needed if multiple SourceLink packages are used in the project.

 ## Prerequisites